Table of Contents

 - Select a container to add by clicking the button for the appropriate containerContainers that have already been added will not have a buttonA Container setup screen will be displayed

-- Bin ID is the name of the bin, this will be the site name for bin data
+- Bin ID is the name of the bin, and this will be the site name for bin data.

-- Container types can be changed by admins but by default, they are, "General", "Paper" and "Plastic"
+- Admins can change container types, but by default, they are "General", "Paper", and "Plastic".

-- Volume is the container volume in liters, unit can be changed in site setup
+- Volume is the container volume in liters.
+The units can be changed in the site setup.

 - Limit determines when the container is considered "full" and the alarm is sent out (if turned on)

-- The Active mark lets the User to diable units that are no longer in use
+- The Active mark lets the User disable units that are no longer in use.

 - The Latest Data shows the timestamp of the latest data for this container.